electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 ## Learning goals

-In this section, you will learn what a preload script is and how to use one to safely expose privileged features into the renderer process.
+In this part of the tutorial, you will learn what a preload script is and how to use one to safely expose privileged features into the renderer process.
 You will also learn how to safely communicate between main and renderer processes with Electron's inter-process communication (IPC) modules.